Change Log

 - Laptop

-- Connected to your router either by Wi-Fi or network cable
+- Connected to your router preferably by Ethernet cable

 - This provides the hardware on which Proxmox runs